polterguy/polterguy.github.io/tutorials/http-rest/index.md

 ```

 Most of the times you want to post something to another endpoint, it's typically JSON you want to post.
 Hyperlambda implements a lot of helper slots and features to help you out with this.
-The code below for instance,
+The code below for instance
 will automatically transform your lambda object to JSON, dynamically populate its `id` field with the value
 of **[.userId]**, before transmitting your JSON to the endpoint.